LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ### Working Datasets

-- Combine the three datasets( Asylum Seekers by Claim Office Type, Asylum Seekers by Country of Citizenship and Asylum Seekers by Province/Territory ) into a single working datasets =  Asylum_Seekers_inCanada_Jan2015-Nov2015.
+- Combine the five datasets( Asylum Seekers by Claim Office Type, Asylum Seekers by Country of Citizenship, Asylum Seekers by Province/Territory, Asylum Seekers by Gender and Asylum Seekers by Age Group ) into a single working datasets =  Asylum_Seekers_inCanada_Jan2015-Nov2015.

 ### Exploratory Data Analysis